Andrew-J-Fuller/glue_models/README.md

 # glue_models
-a collection of computational models describing the molecular dynamics of molecular glues
+a collection of computational models describing the dynamics of molecular glues